Phishing: What to do After Suspected Phishing

 • If your account is compromised and you are locked out, this step will not work.
 In that case, contact the Helpdesk.

-4. Check Active Google Sessions and log out of all of your active Google Sessions from Google's Manage Devices page. (link opens in a new tab)
+4. Log out of all of your active Google Sessions from Google's Manage Devices page (link opens in a new tab).

-5. Log Out of ALL your Google Accounts: On the device that you clicked on the link or sent the information by, sign out of all of your Google accounts (on the Google website, in Google apps, etc)
+5. Log out of ALL your Google Accounts: On the device that you clicked on the link or sent the information from, sign out of all of your Google accounts (on the Google website, in Google apps, etc).

-1. Click your portrait in the top right corner of any Google page.
+1. Select your portrait in the top right corner of any Google page.

 3. Do the same for any other Google accounts you are signed into on your computer.